ElCapor/bloxlib-examples/README.md

 #### In order to make it easier to use their c++ classes into lua , roblox engineers decided to build a class called PropertyDescriptor that holds all properties of an instance and allows them to be easily called and set
 `PropertyDescriptor(Address)` defines a PropertyDescriptor at the specified address , when no argument is specified it sets it to 0

+`PropertyDescriptor.GetAddress()` returns the address of the given property descriptor

 `PropertyDescriptor.GetName()` returns the name of the given property descriptor

 `PropertyDescriptor.GetSet()` returns a GetSet structure which holds get & set function for that property , check GetSet section to learn more about it

+## GetSet Class
+### What is GetSet ?
+#### Basically roblox engineers build a simple class that's only 0x30 in size and it just holds the get and set function for a given property descriptor
+`GetSetImpl(Address)` defines a GetSet structure at the specified address , when no argument is specified it sets it to 0

+`GetSetImpl.GetAddress()` returns the address of the given property descriptor

+`GetSetImpl.Get()` returns the address of the **Get** function for that property

+`GetSetImpl.Set()` returns the address of the **Set** function for that property